kubernetes/enhancements/keps/sig-cli/20200115-kubectl-diff.md

 ### Goals

-The goal of this KEP is mostly retro-active, since the feature has mostly been implemented before this process existed.
+The goal of this KEP is mostly retroactive, since the feature has mostly been implemented before this process existed.

 ## Proposal